-Biomechanics is a branch of science that uses the principles of physics to study the the motion and forces on the body.
-Podiatrists receive specialized in depth study of biomechanics during their four years of medical training.
+Biomechanics is a branch of science that uses the principles of physics to study the motion and forces on the body.
+Podiatrists receive a specialized, in-depth study of biomechanics during their four years of medical training.
 They study how movement and forces of the foot influence the lower extremity.
 This training makes your podiatrist the most qualified medical specialist to diagnose and treat your problem with orthotics.

-After a detailed history of your problem and a biomechanical evaluation, your podiatrist will obtain a three dimensional laser image of your foot.
+After a detailed history of your problem and biomechanical evaluation, your podiatrist will obtain a three-dimensional laser image of your foot.
 This image is very precise and is sent to the orthotic lab with a detailed prescription from your podiatrist.
 At the lab, trained technicians will craft your orthotics from this exact image.
 You can expect to receive your orthotics within two weeks.

 Initially your orthotics can feel strange but over a two week period, following the written instructions, you should be fully adjusted to wearing them.